lwjohnst86/analyzing-cohorts-course/chapter3.md

 - All of the above.

 `@hint`
-- Remember, these are questions to ask *of the Framingham study*... the variables in the question must exist in the dataset.
+- Remember, these are questions to ask *of the Framingham study*.
+The variables in the question must exist in the dataset.

 `@pre_exercise_code`
 ```{r}